Archaeology of the Americas: Archaeological finds

-In June 2022, archaeologists from the Mexico's National Institute of Anthropology and History (INAH) announced the discovery of a 1,300-year-old nine-inch-tall plaster head statue indicating a young Hun Hunahpu, the Maya’s mythological maize god.
+In June 2022, archaeologists from the Mexico's National Institute of Anthropology and History (INAH) announced the discovery of a 1,300-year-old nine-inch-tall plaster head statue indicating a young Hun Hunahpu, the Maya's mythological maize god.
 The figure's semi-shaved haircut that resembles ripe corn gives reason to the possibility that it is a young maize god.
 Researchers assume that the Mayan inhabitants of Palenque possibly placed a large stone statuette over a pond to represent the entrance to the underworld.
 According to archaeologist Arnoldo González Cruz, the Mayan people symbolically shuttered the pool by breaking up some of the plaster and filling it with animal remains, including pottery fragments, carved bone remains, shells, obsidian arrowheads, beads, vegetables, and others.

+In May 2025, archaeologists uncovered a 5,000-year-old fire altar at the Era de Pando site in Peru's Supe Valley, part of the Caral Archaeological Zone, revealing new insights into the ceremonial practices of the Caral–Supe civilization.
+The altar, located within a pyramidal structure known as Building C1, measures approximately 7 meters in diameter and is preceded by a rectangular courtyard, suggesting its role in elite ritual activities involving offerings such as beads, quartz fragments, fish, mollusks, and agricultural produce.

+In July 2025, a prehistoric urban center named Peñico, dating back approximately 3,500 years, was identified in northern Peru by a team of Peruvian and international archaeologists.
+Located approximately 600 m above sea level, the site consists of 18 structures including a circular ceremonial plaza, temples, and residential buildings constructed between 1800 and 1500 BC.
+According to the archaeologists, the settlement demonstrates that early Andean societies engaged in complex societal organization, serving as a cultural bridge between coastal and Amazonian communities during the early Formative stage.

+In July, 2025, a pre-Incan tomb dating back around 1,000 years, attributed to the Chancay culture was discovered in the Puente Piedra district of Lima, Peru.
+The burial contained a body wrapped in a torn funerary bundle, seated with legs drawn in, accompanied by four clay vessels and three pumpkin-shell artifacts.
+A similar grave, found nearby just two meters from a home’s entrance, contained the remains of a man wrapped in burial cloths alongside pottery, suggesting the presence of a broader burial complex.